microsoft/Microsoft365DSC/docs/docs/resources/office365/O365SearchAndIntelligenceConfigurations.md

 ## Description

-This resource configures the Org settings for a Microsoft 365 tenant.
+This resource configures the Search And Intelligence configuration settings.

 ## Permissions